space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 <video src="/video/pr_25/admin.mp4" autoplay muted loop playsinline></video>

+### Magboots

+You now have magboots.
+They help you avoid getting thrown around the place by airflow.

+<video src="/video/pr_25/magboots.mp4" autoplay muted loop playsinline></video>

 ### Gas tanks and Internals
 *Contributed by Creadth and Zumorica*

-<video src="/video/pr_25/tanks.mp4" autoplay muted loop playsinline></video>
+You can now avoid dying in vacuums.
+At least from the oxygen loss.

 {{< imgw "/images/post/pr_25/tanks" >}}

 ### Gas Canisters
-*Contributed by 20kdc, clement-or, and ike709*
+*Contributed by clement-or, help from 20kdc and ike709*

-Gas canisters have been added for all implemented gasses, plus the classic yellow toxins canister for all of your mixing needs!
+Gas canisters now exist, ripe for plasma flooding.

 <video src="/video/pr_25/canisters.mp4" autoplay muted loop playsinline></video>
-*Editor's note, these tank sprites have been replaced with tgstation's sprites.

 ### Mortician's Menagerie (All the crematorium stuff)
 *Contributed by RemieRichards